Snowdar/asv-subtools/README.md

 **New Results of Voxceleb1-O/E/H with Voxceleb2.dev.aug1:4 Training (EER%)**

 Here, this is a resnet34 benchmark model.
 And the training script is available in [subtools/recipe/voxcelebSRC/runVoxcelebSRC.sh](./recipe/voxcelebSRC/runVoxcelebSRC.sh).
-For more details, see it also. ==new==
+For more details, see it also. (by Snowdar)

 |EER%|vox1-O|vox1-O-clean|vox1-E|vox1-E-clean|vox1-H|vox1-H-clean|
 | :--: | :--: | :--: | :--: | :--: | :--: | :--: |